Pemberton, Western Australia: Transport

+Attractions

-The nearby Gloucester National Park contains three climbable karri trees, each more than 60 m tall.
-The most famous is the Gloucester Tree, but there are also the Diamond Tree and the Dave Evans Bicentennial Tree, the tallest of the three at around 71 metres.
+Nearby, there are two climbable karri trees, each more than 60 m tall.
+The most famous is the Gloucester Tree, but there is also the Dave Evans Bicentennial Tree, the tallest of the two at around 71 metres.
 The trees have metal rungs that allow visitors to climb them and reach the constructed lookout at the top.
+Currently, the Gloucester Tree is closed to climbing, due to structural concerns with the upper platform, identified during an engineering assessment.

+The former climbable Diamond Tree was closed for climbing in 2019.

-Other tourist attractions include the Pemberton Tramway Company, Yeagarup Dunes and the Bibbulmun Track.
+Other tourist attractions include the Yeagarup Dunes and the Bibbulmun Track.
 Tours include river cruises, hiking, canoeing and four-wheel drive tours of the national parks.

 The three-day Southern Forests Festival (formerly the Pemberton Autumn Festival/Marron & Wine Festival) is held in May.
 Pemberton is recognised as one of the premier cool-climate wine regions in Australia, and hosts many wineries in the region.

 Pemberton is surrounded by karri forest with five national parks within 20 minutes' drive and has plenty of rivers, streams and dams for recreation.
-The Karri Forest Explorer Drive has been developed by the Department of Environment and Conservation and links the tourism attractions together along sealed and unsealed roads.
+The Karri Forest Explorer Drive, developed by the Department of Environment and Conservation, links the tourist attractions with sealed and unsealed roads.

-The beautiful forest attractions include Big Brook Dam in the Pemberton State Forest 6 km north on the Bibbulmun Track.
-Bird hides and jetties, BBQ facilities and sandy beach allow visitors to enjoy this main attraction.
-The 4 km sealed walk trail around the lake is the perfect venue to take in the tall Karri Forests in the surrounds.
+Forest attractions include Big Brook Dam in the Pemberton State Forest, built in 1986, 6 km north on the Bibbulmun Track.
+Facilities include bird hides, jetties, barbecues and a sandy beach.
+There is a 4 km sealed walk trail around the lake.

 Beedelup Falls in the Beedelup National Park are 30 km north along The Bibbulmun Track.
 Visitors can explore via a suspension bridge, walk trails and visitor information.
 The Falls are the break between the Darling Scarp and the Scott River Plain and the tourist drive is sealed with caravan parking.

 The Yeagarup Dunes in the D'Entrecasteaux National Park are the largest land-locked inland dunes in the southern hemisphere.
 They are moving at four metres a year towards the Yeagarup Lake.
-Local tours are available to experience these remote locations only accessible only by 4WD.
+Local 4WD tours are available.

-Lake Jasper in the D’Entrecasteaux national park is the largest natural freshwater lake in Western Australia and covers an area of about 450 hectares.
-It is unique because it has no in or out tributaries and is 10 meters deep and accessible only by 4WD.
-A little further west is Black Point, in the far northwestern part of the D’Entrecasteaux National Park between Augusta and Windy Harbour.
+Lake Jasper in the D’Entrecasteaux National Park is a natural freshwater lake that covers an area of about 450 hectares.
+It has no inlets nor outlets, is 10 metres deep, and accessible only by 4WD.
+Further west is Black Point, in the far north-western part of the D’Entrecasteaux National Park between Augusta and Windy Harbour.
 The black Basalt columns were formed about 135 million years ago.
 Local tours are available.

 The Cascades are a series of low falls in the Lefroy brook.
 The road has been sealed and is accessible from the historic Tram, which departs from Pemberton twice daily.